-Getting a business loan from a bank can be a nightmare even if you’re well qualified, because they’re slow and require tons of paperwork.
-Short term loan providers have stepped in to make getting a business loan easier for small businesses.
-In this article, we review the rates, terms, and qualifications of the two best short term business lenders: Kabbage vs OnDeck Capital.
+Getting a business loan from a bank can be a nightmare even if you’re well-qualified because it’s slow and requires tons of paperwork.
+Short-term online lenders can make getting a small business loan easier.
+In this article, we review the rates, terms, and qualifications of the two best working capital loans: Kabbage vs OnDeck Capital.

-We recommend an OnDeck business loan over a Kabbage loan because they offer lower rates for prime borrowers and can originate much larger loans.
-OnDeck can get you a term loan much quicker than traditional financing lenders, like banks.
-Plus, on average, OnDeck is half as expensive as a merchant cash advance.
+We recommend an OnDeck business loan over a Kabbage loan because OnDeck offers lower rates for prime borrowers and can originate much larger loans.
+OnDeck’s minimum credit score requirement is 600, which is slightly higher than Kabbage’s.
+OnDeck can get you a term loan faster than traditional lenders like banks.
+In addition, OnDeck is often half as expensive as a merchant cash advance.

-A Kabbage business loan can be a better fit than OnDeck if you can’t meet OnDeck’s revenue requirements or if you require monthly repayment terms.
-Kabbage business loans are much quicker and easier to get approved for than a traditional bank.
-They’re also more affordable than a merchant cash advance.
+A Kabbage short-term business loan can be a better fit than OnDeck if you can’t meet OnDeck’s revenue requirements or if you need monthly repayment terms.
+Kabbage business loans fund much faster and are easier to get approved for than a loan from a traditional bank.
+What’s more, Kabbage requires a credit score of just 550 or better and is much more affordable than a merchant cash advance.

 |Expected APR Range|